Starting7269/Rochester_Flower_Company/_posts/2025-12-29-A-Year-In-The-Grow-Room.markdown

 The plan for next year is pretty straightforward: keep growing clean craft cannabis for people who need it, keep documenting the process here, and figure out if there's a legal way to financially support this operation without crossing any lines.

 New York's cannabis laws are still evolving, and I'm watching closely to see what options open up for home growers who want to operate above board.
-The goal has never been to get rich - it's to sustain what's already happening and maybe expand capacity so we can help more people.
+The goal has never been to get rich, it's to sustain what's already happening and maybe expand capacity so we can help more people.

 The blog will keep growing alongside the plants.
 More strain reports, more troubleshooting posts, more transparent documentation of what actually happens when you try to grow quality cannabis at home.
 If that's useful to other growers or interesting to people considering the gifting model, great.
 If not, it's still worth documenting.